What procedures should an entrepreneur follow when, for one reason or another, they decide to liquidate their company?

 Closure of a company involves several stages, ending with its deletion from the trade register.

 - Decision to close recorded in certified form.
 The choice to wind up a company is made by its shareholders at a general meeting, on an ordinary majority or a qualified majority according to the articles of association, in the case of an SA; and at least two thirds of the votes represented and the absolute majority of the share capital in the case of a SARL; and by a majority of at least two thirds of votes in the case of a cooperative company.
 The decision is taken in the presence of a notary, who records it in a certified document.

 - Appointment of the liquidator.
 The shareholders then appoint a liquidator, who will be responsible, as the name suggests, for liquidation of the company.
 The liquidator can also be appointed by a court, if a shareholder requests this and has good reason for doing so.

 - Registration of the winding-up.
 The company must send a formal request for registration of the winding-up to the trade register, signed by a member of the board of directors authorized to sign on their own, or by two members.
 If the whole board of directors resigns, the formal request for registration must then be signed by the liquidators.

 - Call to creditors.
 This is a key stage.
-The liquidator must contact the Swiss Official Gazette of Commerce (SOGC) for the publication of three calls to creditors.
-These can take place on three consecutive days.
+The liquidator must contact the Swiss Official Gazette of Commerce (SOGC) for the publication of one call to creditors (Art.
+742 Code of Obligations).
+The board of directors may carry out the call to creditors before or after the General Meeting of Shareholders has passed a resolution.
 This publication serves to inform all creditors of the winding-up of the company and to instruct them to make their claims known within the following year.
 Many creditors regularly consult the SOGC or mandate an economic intelligence company to do this.